CrimVault/CrimVault-legal/index.md

 ## 9. Disclaimer

-ServePath is intended for **educational and review purposes only**.
+CrimVault is intended for **educational and review purposes only**.

 - It is **not affiliated with any government agency**
 - It is **not an official examination provider**